n-zer/nova/README.md

 ## Getting started

 Using the system is easy: download the headers, `#include "nova.h"`, and use all the stuff in the `nova` namespace.
+Remember to enable C++17 features on your compiler.

 ## Synchronous usage
 #### [`start_sync`](https://github.com/narrill/nova/wiki/API-reference#novastart_sync), [`call`](https://github.com/narrill/nova/wiki/API-reference#novacall), [`bind`](https://github.com/narrill/nova/wiki/API-reference#novabind) <sub>API reference</sub>